Orin-beep/HOTSPOT/README.md

 The dash '-' indicates that HOTSPOT cannot provide accurate predictions for the corresponding input at this taxonomic level.

-## Early stop mechanism with the Monte Carlo dropout (MC-dropout)
+## Accurate mode with Monte Carlo dropout (MC-dropout)
-HOTSPOT provides a special *accurate mode*, aiming at higher accuracy with the MC-dropout based early stop.
-You can activate this mode with the option `--accurate_mode True`.
-For more professional users, you can use the option `--mc_num` to specify the number of dropout-enabled forward passes.
+HOTSPOT provides a specialized *accurate mode* designed to enhance accuracy using MC-dropout based early stop.
+You can activate this mode using the `--accurate_mode True` option.
+For advanced users, you can utilize the `--mc_num`, `--min_mean`, and `--max_var` options to have control over the specific implementation details of the MC-dropout mechanism.
+Detailed usage of these options is shown in the __Full command-line options__ section.
 Example:

 ```
 python hotspot.py --accurate_mode True